-Figure 2.
-The photographic presentation of larger and superficial ulnar artery, smaller radial artery and unusual termination of the common interosseous artery into the anterior and posterior interosseous arteries in the cubital fossa.
+Figure 2: The photographic presentation of larger and superficial ulnar artery, smaller radial artery and unusual termination of the common interosseous artery into the anterior and posterior interosseous arteries in the cubital fossa.

-DISCUSSION
+DISCUSSION:

-The brachial artery commonly terminates into radial and ulnar arteries proximal or distal to intercondylar line.
-But the trifurcation of the brachial artery into radial, ulnar and common interosseous arteries are not common.
-In the present case the brachial artery trifurcates into the radial, ulnar and common interosseous arteries above the supracondylar line in the lower part of the arm.
-Various authors have made studies on termination of brachial artery [2].
-The supernumerary branches of brachial artery may be the radial recurrent artery or the median artery [3].
-It may bifurcate proximally and reunite to form single trunk [4].
-Sometimes ulnar artery arise proximally [5].

-Rarely there may be a communicating vessel connecting axillary artery and brachial artery [6].
-The radial recurrent arising from the lower part of brachial artery separately but not as a one of the terminal branch is also reported in literature [7].
-The trifurcation of brachial artery into ulnar, radial, and radial recurrent arteries in a right superior extremity of fifty years old male cadaver during dissection is also documented in literature.
+The brachial artery commonly terminates into radial and ulnar arteries within the cubital fossa.
+The trifurcation of the brachial artery into radial, ulnar and common interosseous arteries is uncommon [2].
+In the present case the brachial artery trifurcated into the radial, ulnar and common interosseous arteries above the supracondylar line in the lower part of the arm.
+Various authors have made studies on termination of brachial artery.
+It may bifurcate proximally and reunite to form single trunk.
+Sometimes ulnar artery arises proximally.
+Rarely there may be a communicating vessel connecting axillary artery and brachial artery [3].
+The supernumerary branches of brachial artery may be the radial recurrent artery or the median artery [4].
+The radial recurrent arising from the lower part of brachial artery separately but not as a one of the terminal branch is reported in literature [5].
+The trifurcation of brachial artery into ulnar, radial, and radial recurrent arteries in a right superior extremity of fifty years old male cadaver during dissection is documented in literature.
 The third branch was radial recurrent artery and the common interosseous artery was given off from the ulnar artery, which divided into anterior and posterior interosseous arteries.
-The radial artery was normal in that study [8].
+The radial artery was normal in that study [6].
 In the present case, the brachial artery had trifurcated into ulnar, radial, and common interosseous arteries in the right upper limb.
 There were no communicating branches seen between radial and ulnar arteries.
-In high termination of brachial artery, one of the two arteries lies superficial to the superficial flexor group of muscles.
-The other artery taking the usual course is crossed superficially by the median nerve [9].
+In high termination of brachial artery if one of the two arteries lies superficial to the superficial flexor group of muscles.
+The other artery is taking the usual course is crossed superficially by the median nerve [7].
 In the present the ulnar artery was present superficial to the superficial flexor muscles of forearm and no aberrant artery was observed.
-The ulnar artery may take origin from the brachial artery proximally and then the brachial artery terminates into the radial artery and the common interosseous artery in the cubital fossa [10].
+The ulnar artery may take origin from the brachial artery proximally and then the brachial artery terminates into the radial artery and the common interrosseous artery in the cubital fossa [8].
 The radial artery also may take origin proximally from the brachial artery running superficial to forearm flexors or deep fascia or rarely subcutaneous.
-The common interosseous artery may take origin proximally [11-13].
-Sometimes the radial artery may be absent and even the brachial artery may be absent [14,15].
+The common interosseous artery may take origin proximally [9].
+Sometimes the radial artery may be absent and even the brachial artery may be absent [10].